 Grit: The designation used to describe abrasive grain size.
 It reflects the number of the smallest openings per linear inch in the screen through which the grain will pass.

 Hook & Loop: VELCRO® is the registered trademark of a company that produces Hook & Loop fasteners.
 The "Loop" is on the backing of the sandpaper, whether that backing is paper, film, cloth or mesh.
-The "Hook" is on the back-up pad of an orbital or random orbital sander, the faceplate of a disc sander, the face of a sanding block, and the profiled shape of a profile sanding head to name a few examples.
+The "Hook" is on the back-up pad of an orbital or random orbital sander, the faceplate of a disc sander and the face of a sanding block, to name a few examples.